 The current fashion is for carbohydrate only but this sets you up for rapid hunger, unhealthy snacking later on and weight gain.
 All carbohydrates are sugars, whether that’s added sugars or natural sugars, simple sugars or starches (which are chains of sugar and quickly break down into simple sugars).
-Cereal can be thought of as sugar, so can toast, fruit and fruit juices/smoothies; breakfast biscuits are mostly sugar.
-A bowl of cereal with low-fat flavoured yoghurt, and orange juice contains the equivalent of around 14 teaspoons of sugar and virtually no nutrients.
+Cereal / breakfast biscuits can be thought of as sugar, so can toast, fruit and fruit juices/smoothies.
+A bowl of cereal with low-fat flavoured yoghurt, and orange juice contains the equivalent of around 14 teaspoons of sugar.
+Here’s my article on breakfast cereal.
 Eating no breakfast is preferable to bad breakfast but what might be better?

 Some people do well on porridge made from natural oats.
 Top with nuts and seeds.
 Beware the type in sachets as some contain loads of sugar.
 Muesli can be good – choose one with plenty of nuts and not much dried fruit.
 Top with full-fat plain yoghurt.

 Smoothies are quick to make and easy to consume and digest.